-Prerequisite: Music 341-2.
+PREREQUISITE: Music 341-2.
 The student studies, practices, and performs level three intermediate piano repertoire from the Baroque, classical, Romantic, and Twentieth Century periods selected by the instructor.
 Repertoire to include the equivalent of Bach Well Tempered Clavier Book 1, Mozart early sonatas, Mendelssohn Songs without Words Book 1, Shostakovich Preludes, Op.
 34. Technique to include the equivalent of Hanon 60 exercises #30-39, Czerny Op.
 299 #1-9, and all harmonic minor scales in thirds and arpeggios in four octaves with cadences.
 Public performances are required.
 For the piano student who has studied for two or more years of private or class piano.
 (If prerequisite is not met, enrollment is subject to audition).

-0625 LEC 1:45 pm - 2:15 pm TTh PARK, C J CH 240 AND LAB 2:15 pm - 3:10 pm TTh PARK, C J CH 240
+0536 LEC 1:45 pm - 2:15 pm TTh PARK, C J CH 240 AND LAB 2:15 pm - 3:10 pm TTh PARK, C J CH 240

-MUSIC 361-2 - COMMERCIAL PIANO TECHNIQUES WORKSHOP II (CSU) - 2.00 UNITS
+MUSIC 361-1 - COMMERCIAL PIANO TECHNIQUES WORKSHOP I (CSU) - 2.00 UNITS

-The student learns chords and chord progressions used in jazz and popular music styles as applied to the keyboard, focusing on chromatic seventh chords and sequences, chord extensions and the blues scale.
+PREREQUISITES: Music 201 and 313 with a satisfactory grade or equivalent.
+The student learns chords and chord progressions used in jazz and popular music styles as applied to the keyboard, focusing on ii7-V7-I progressions and diatonic seventh chords, as well as their applicable commercial chord symbols.

-0692 LEC 12:10 pm - 12:40 pm MW STAHL, D Q CH 205 AND LAB 12:40 pm - 1:35 pm MW STAHL, D Q CH 205
+0459 LEC 12:10 pm - 12:40 pm MW STAHL, D Q CH 205 AND LAB 12:40 pm - 1:35 pm MW STAHL, D Q CH 205